 - similar to circles, but requires working around a foundation chain in the beginning to achieve an ovular shape

-A few examples from my patterns:
+A few examples on how to use basic shapes from my patterns:

 Being able to recognize basic shapes in amigurumi is key to be able to create your own.
 Without knowing that each structure is made up of a bunch of basic shapes, amigurumi design can be overwhelming and confusing.
 But it really isn’t!